Back to Silas S. Brown's home page

 - A common reason for eventual hardware failure (apart from bad transmitter batteries) is worn-out connections within the receiver, which can affect button sensitivity, signal reception, and/or LCD segment fading (the latter can sometimes be temporarily revived by applying strong pressure around its inner border, especially at the bottom).
 It seems few units still work after 10 years, even if unused.

-(See also How to use Economy 7 effectively and my energy deals sanity checker)
+(See also How to use Economy 7 effectively and my energy deals coherence checker)

 All material © Silas S. Brown unless otherwise stated.